halilcosdu/laravel-ollama/README.md

 This package builds upon the foundational work provided by the Ollama Laravel package developed by [Cloud Studio](https://github.com/cloudstudio/ollama-laravel).
 Special thanks to them for their innovative approach and contributions to the Laravel community.

-★ In near future, I will add more features to this package.
+★ In the near future, I will add more features to this package.

 ## Installation